gvwilson/thirdbit/fiction/iffy/index.md

 the steps stretched apart unnaturally by the exoskeletons' long strides.

-Iffy got her legs underneath her, biting back a whimper as pain spiked through her knee again.
+Iffy got her legs underneath her, biting back a whimper as pain lanced through her knee again.
 She had to help Iñacio.
 She had to run,
 but there was nowhere to go